 Built on a fact family approach, Reflex delivers individualized fact practice at each student’s appropriate level.
 With tons of fun games and fluency competitions, math fact practice becomes an engaging and rewarding experience for all students.

-From day one of the school year, teachers can use Reflex to increase student confidence and math fact fluency.
+From day one of the school year to summer instruction, teachers can use Reflex to increase student confidence and math fact fluency.
 And when it comes time for summer, students can keep the fact fluency momentum going with at-home practice to ensure they get the most effective summer solutions for math.

 “My students have done incredibly well with Reflex.
 I had a student who worked on Reflex all summer and now has such a solid command of multiplication facts from 0 to 6.
 It's pretty incredible.
 Thank you!”